vijayanajay/stock_rule_based/stories/story_016_ implement_strategy performance_leaderboard.md

 **Created:** 2025-07-23

 ## User Story
-As a trader, I want to generate a single Markdown report that analyzes and ranks the historical performance of **every strategy combination** I've ever tested, so I can quickly identify which strategies have a real, persistent edge and which ones are underperforming or too restrictive.
+As a trader, I want to generate a single CSV report that analyzes and ranks the historical performance of **every strategy combination** I've ever tested, so I can quickly identify which strategies have a real, persistent edge and which ones are underperforming or too restrictive.

 ## Context & Rationale
 The system is excellent at finding the *optimal* strategy for a given stock on a given day.
 However, it lacks a "memory" or a high-level "boardroom view" of which strategy *archetypes* are consistently effective over time and across the entire stock universe.
 This report provides that memory.